 YCC work will involve work outdoors, including maintenance of gardens roads, trails, equipment and buildings.
 Some lifting would be expected on occasion.
 The terrain in some of the remote locations can get steep and rough.
 In Martinez, summer temperatures can be hot and dry.
 Frequent breaks will be taken during adverse conditions Hand tools are used on a regular basis.
 The work site can be dusty and exposure to pollen is likely.
 Many precautions will be taken during work.
 But, the work sites –such as natural areas –can contain many of the elements that nature can offer: such as poison oak, biting and stinging insects, and other wildlife.
 Efforts through education, scheduling of work projects, breaks, and First Aid will limit exposure to these conditions.
 YCC members will be instructed in the use of all required tools and safety procedures.
 All safety equipment will be provided by the park, except appropriate footwear and attire.

 Participate will not earn paid vacation time.
 With the exception of Federal holidays, such as Fourth of July, any time off will be non-paid and subject to approval by the Program Managers on a case-by-case basis.

 Lodging, meals and transportation (to and from work) are not provided.
 It is a daily responsibility of the YCC member to make transportation arrangements and to provide their own lunch and water.
 For safety reasons, employees who do not bring their own lunch and water will be sent home and subject to release from the program if the issue continues.

 Work T-shirts, hats, sweatshirts and safety gear will be provided to all participants.

 All YCC participants are required to provide the following:

 Before being accepted, a phone meeting is required and will be scheduled to discuss the program requirements and answer any questions.
-Applicants selected are also required to attend an on-site orientation on the date indicated on page 1 of this document.
+Applicants selected are also required to attend an on-site orientation on the date indicated above.